boblq/blog-articles/2015-08-31-how-i-intend-to-generate-interviews.md

 1. Reach out to your social network
 2. Rank the responses
-3. Once you've identified the most promising markets, ask your social network again
+3. Find more businesses in the best industries
 4. Search online for other businesses in the same industry
 5. Contact people from these companies

 ## Reach Out To Your Social Network

+Ask your friends:

 > Who here owns/runs, or knows someone that owns/runs a small to medium sized business?